SAP/open-ux-tools/packages/preview-middleware/README.md

 ### Adaptation Project
 If you want to use the middleware in an adaption project, the additional `adp` object needs to be configured.
 This example would preview a local adaptation project merged with its reference application from the target system at `http://sap.example` and it will ignore certification validation errors.
+For adaptation projects, it is also recommended to add the `rta` configuration allowing to edit the project.
 ```Yaml
 server:
   customMiddleware: